 Some Important Information About Out of Network Benefits

 As mental health services insurance reimbursement rates to providers have been dramatically lowered, client copays have continuously and dramatically risen (leaving the client to pay almost 100% of services & insurance paying nothing), many of us have chosen to leave insurance networks.
-We have also made this decision for clinical reasons, because what insurance allows for does not always equal good care.
+I have also made this decision for clinical reasons, because what insurance allows for does not always equal good care.
 For example, because insurance uses a medical model for covering services (i.e., there must be an identified client who has a diagnosed condition and sessions are aimed at treating that diagnoses) insurance does not cover parenting sessions (without the child present), couples counseling and marital therapy, conjoint sessions (adult family members, friends), or sessions that exceed 60 minutes.
 Not involving insurance, means that we are in charge of what you need, not what the insurance will allow.
-Also, all of this is private, so we don’t have to diagnose you and therefore giving you a pre-existing condition that impacts your insurance rates.
+Also, all of this is private, so I don’t have to diagnose you and therefore giving you a pre-existing condition that impacts your insurance rates.
 So, for example, if you don’t have a diagnosable condition, but just feel you need someone to talk to about relationship concerns and a 75 minute session is most helpful, we are free to do that.
 However, based on insurance medical necessity expectations, this would not be allowed.
-So, excluding the insurance company means we can meet your needs, not the insurance company’s.
+So, excluding the insurance company means I can meet your needs, not the insurance company’s.

 You can check your Out of Network Benefits (OON).
 Insurance companies prefer to give this information to the member, rather than a provider who is not in their network, so we encourage you to contact your insurance company.
-However, we’d be happy to help you with what questions to ask and understanding the information provided.
+However, I’d be happy to help you with what questions to ask and understanding the information provided.
 As insurance copays continue to rise, it is possible that your OON benefits are not that different from your In Network Benefits.
 Sometimes, there is a deductible to meet (which can be the case with In Network benefits as well, depending on the plan) and many times there is not.
 Usually, OON benefits will cover a percentage of the “allowable rate”.
 Unfortunately, insurance companies will often not share what this allowable rate is.
 However, it is usually a range (with insurance reimbursement rates at the lowest end of these) called “reasonable and customary” or “usual and customary” rates.
 Many plans will cover 60-80% of these reasonable and customary rates, but we often have to guess what that range might be.
 So, if we charge $100 and insurance allows for up to $90 for that service and they reimburse at 70% of up to $90, after reimbursement, you would have paid $37 for the session.

 How this works is that you pay us whatever fee we agree on (To see our rates if paying for counseling outside of insurance, click here), we will give you a receipt to submit to insurance and they will reimburse you directly.
 If you would like us to file the claim for you, there will be a $7.00 charge per claim to cover the costs of our billing company’s services.
 Just let your therapist know if you would like us to do that.
 However, we have found that when we submit the billing, that often this confuses the insurance company and they may randomly reimburse us, delaying payment to you.
 Usually it takes about three to four weeks for you to get reimbursement directly from the insurance company.

 Click here for more information about fees for our Durham, North Raleigh mental health service insurance and fees.
-Or call us for more information about Durham, North Raleigh mental health service insurance coverage and to compare paying out of pocket for counseling vs using insurance benefits.
+Or call me for more information about Durham, North Raleigh mental health service insurance coverage and to compare paying out of pocket for counseling vs using insurance benefits.